Dishoungh/cpu/README.md

 I'll set up the project with a basic block design.
 What I want to do is just create a basic non-pipelined RV64I processor and build from there.
 Here is the block design:
     - ![Block Design](./Sources/IMG/part-1-block-design.png)

+In the Darkstar IP, there are 128 AXI registers.
+I want to have just enough to test everything step by step.
+To start, I want to set up the register file in the core, where the internal registers reside.
+I'm following the [released unprivileged spec from May 8, 2025](./riscv-unprivileged-spec-may-8-2025.pdf).

 # Special Thanks